Martial Arts Schools – Rules or Virtues

 - Do not try to skip ahead by observing higher ranks.

 - Free sparring is not allowed without permission from the instructor.

 - Never degrade your style, the reputation of your school, or any member, instructor or Master.

 - You must have prior approval to participate in any tournament or special event.

 Did you ask yourself their relevance?

-At PATHS Atlanta Kung Fu, we don’t have a written list of school rules or code of conduct.
+We don’t have a written list of school rules or code of conduct.
+We focus on Wu De.
 We’ve grown from an outdoor “grassroots” organization (read more of Our Story or About Us), so it wasn’t necessary.
 In fact, we have very few “rules” at all.

 But we do have customs, routine or standard processes – an almost oral list of “rules” that we follow in our various martial arts styles and classes.
 And as we continue to grow, it may become necessary to explicitly point out certain relevant guidelines for what we do.